how to write a research paperHow to Write a Research Paper (UK Guide + Structure)

+Learning how to write a research paper is an essential skill for UK university students.
 A research paper is one of the most demanding pieces of academic writing because it asks you to do original investigation and present it in a rigorous, formal structure.
 Whether you are writing a term paper, a journal-style article or a postgraduate research paper, the conventions are remarkably consistent.
 This complete UK guide walks through the full research paper structure section by section, explains the IMRaD model, the difference between results and discussion, how to choose a topic, and how to reference and avoid plagiarism.

 What Is a Research Paper?